Babylonian language of confusion in the communications industry

 Today’s digital advertising models consistently attempt to closely link their advertising to content material.
 And this is where the term “Native Advertising” has its roots.
 “Native” sounds somehow inoffensive – just like the term “native speaker”.
 But the meaning is not as innocent as it may sound, but attempts from now on to display advertising in an editorial light.
 It is therefore a kind of mimicry.
 The foregrounds and backgrounds blend together making them, from henceforth, indistinguishable.

-For publications, who for years resisted this trend, they are joined together in the hope that finally again sufficient revenues could be generated, recently though these can not be obtained through print and neither through banner advertising.
+For publishers, who for years resisted this trend, they are joined together in the hope that finally again sufficient revenues could be generated, recently though these can not be obtained through print and neither through banner advertising.
 This means this castle is ready to be conquered, the resistance from publications severely crumbling, advertising from editorial spaces preferably kept away.
 Since it is about pure survival.

 Thus lately, possibilities such as “sponsored posts“, where themed pages are on offer together with hyperlinks and with articles interspersed with recommendations for brands or in their footnotes where further links, photos and videos can be found.